 Teaching kids about money is essential.
 Financial literacy is one of the key skills for a good life – it really can be the difference between a comfortable life with all your needs met or having debt collectors seize your furniture, car, or even your house.

-As we all know, there’s a big gap between talking and actual hands-on learning.
+Because, as we all know, there’s a big gap between talking and actual hands-on learning.

 MoneyTime have generously given a 25% discount to my readers.
 Get the AU version here, the NZ version here, or the USA version here.

-• written resumes and applied for jobs
+- write resumes and apply for jobs

-• bought an incubator and found fertile eggs to hatch so they can sell chicks
+- have bought an incubator and found fertile eggs to hatch so they can sell chicks

-• started superannuation accounts and bought shares
+- started superannuation accounts and bought shares

-• and generally been proactive in looking for opportunities to earn
+- and generally been proactive in looking for opportunities to earn

-You know, stuff we’ve been encouraging them to do for YEARS.
+Some of these kids parents been encouraging them to do for YEARS.
 These things are scary!

 But MoneyTime walking them through how to do all of the above seemed to give them the final push they needed to actually do it all.